DataDog/dd-trace-py/docs/index.rst

     })

-All the filters in the filters list will be evaluated sequentially for each trace and the resulting trace will either be sent to the agent or discarded depending on the output.
+All the filters in the filters list will be evaluated sequentially for each trace and the resulting trace will either be sent to the Agent or discarded depending on the output.

 **Use the standard filters**

-The library comes with a FilterRequestsOnUrl filter that can be used to filter out incoming requests to specific urls:
+The library comes with a ``FilterRequestsOnUrl`` filter that can be used to filter out incoming requests to specific urls:

 .. autoclass:: ddtrace.filters.FilterRequestsOnUrl